RepairCore/docs/features/inventory-management/stock-management.md

 The parts list shows current stock for each part:
 - Green: Stock is healthy
 - Yellow: Stock is low (at or below threshold)
-- Red: Out of stock

 [image_parts_stock_status]